Output

 10 10 10 10

 Depending on the text editor a file is viewed in, the final empty line may not be rendered (like the viewer above).
-To be sure your test cases adhere to the spec, make use of the 415 Tester which ensures that generated and expected output match to every single byte.
+To be sure your test cases adhere to the spec, make use of Dragon-Runner which ensures that generated and expected output match to every single byte.